-- 116. In addition to their frustration of the activity of study sections and advisory councils, defendants have also been systematically delaying and withholding final decisions on applications that have already received favorable scores and recommendations from the relevant study section and/or advisory council. - 117.
-Upon information and belief, defendants maintained a total freeze on the issuance of new notices of award, including for non-competing renewals, from January 28, 2025, to February 28, 2025.

-118. Defendants appear to no longer maintain a total freeze on the issuance of all new NOAs.
-However, upon information and belief, defendants are still delaying final decisions on applications in order to conduct a review of applications for their relation to subjects and topics disfavored by the Administration.
-This review process has resulted in a delay on rendering final dispositions and award decisions on pending application.

-119. Upon information and belief, NIH's layoffs of the grant management, programmatic, and scientific staff that advance the grant application and peer review process have exacerbated, and will further exacerbate, these funding delays.
+- 128. In addition to their frustration of the activity of study sections and advisory councils, defendants have also been systematically delaying and withholding final decisions on applications that have already received favorable scores and recommendations from the relevant study section and/or advisory council. - 129.
+Upon information and belief, defendants maintained a total freeze on the issuance of new notices of award, including for non-competing renewals, from January 28, 2025, to February 28, 2025. - NOAs.
+However, upon information and belief, defendants are still delaying final decisions on applications in order to implement the Challenged Directives by conducting a review of applications for their relation to subjects and topics disfavored by the Administration.
+This review process has resulted in a delay on rendering final dispositions and award decisions on pending applications. - 131.
+Upon information and belief, NIH's layoffs of the grant management, programmatic, and scientific staff that advance the grant application and peer review process have exacerbated, and will further exacerbate, these funding delays.
 NIHGPS §2.1.1, at I-44.
 The current Administration fired approximately 1,200 probationary workers at NIH, including those scientific, programmatic, and grant management staff members who worked directly on, and were in charge of, grant approvals, renewals, and disbursements.
-HHS has started to lay off an additional 1,200 NIH employees.28 A third round of layoffs is expected by September 30, 2025.29
+HHS has started to lay off an additional 1,200 NIH employees.29 A third round of layoffs is expected by September 30, 2025.30

-120. In addition, upon information and belief, the recent layoffs included the directors of individual NIH institutes and centers who are responsible for signing off on final grant funding decisions.
+132. In addition, upon information and belief, the recent layoffs included the directors of individual NIH institutes and centers who are responsible for signing off on final grant funding decisions.
 42 U.S.C. §284(b)(3).
 On April 1, 2025, the directors, including acting directors, of the National Institute of Allergy and Infectious Diseases (NIAID), the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), the National Institute on Minority Health and Health Disparities (NIMHD), the National Institute of Nursing Research (NINR), and National Human Genome Research Institute (NHGRI) either were placed on administrative leave or offered reassignment to the Indian Health Service in distant States.
-These institutes' directors were responsible for at least \$9 billion in annual Congressional appropriations.30 These layoffs appear targeted at institutes and centers either established by Congress for purposes that conflict with policies disfavored by the Administration, or which have conducted research on topics disfavored by the Administration.
+These institutes' directors were responsible for at least \$9 billion in annual Congressional appropriations.31 These layoffs appear targeted at institutes and centers either established by Congress for purposes that conflict with policies disfavored by the Administration, or which have conducted research on topics disfavored by the Administration.